Graphon Signal Processing: Conclusions

-Graphons are infinite-dimensional representations of graphs with an uncountable number of nodes.
-They have been used, for instance, to estimate random graph models in mathematics and statistics\cite{wolfe2013nonparametric, airoldi2013stochastic, de2017adaptive, xu2017rates, gao2015rate, xu2014edge}; to stabilize large-scale networks of linear systems in controls \cite{gao2018graphon}; and to perform graph partitioning \cite{rohe2011spectral, diao2016model}, node centrality \cite{avella2018centrality} and network game equilibria computations \cite{parise2019graphon} in very large networks.
-In addition to being a powerful representation of large graphs, graphons are also the limit objects of convergent graph sequences.
-Hence, the ``graph families'' that they define are good models in practice for networks that grow or change through processes that preserve graph structure in the sense that the density of certain ``motifs'' is preserved.
-This property of convergent graph sequences, together with the spectral properties of graphons, allow us to derive a centralized framework for the analysis of graph signals and the design of information processing architectures on families of graphs of arbitrary size.
-We call this framework \textit{graphon signal processing} (WSP).
+Graphons can be thought of as the infinite-dimensional counterparts of graphs, i.e., as graphs with an uncountable number of nodes.
+Appearing in many disciplines, they have been used to estimate random graph models in mathematics and statistics\cite{wolfe2013nonparametric, airoldi2013stochastic, de2017adaptive, xu2017rates, gao2015rate, xu2014edge}; stabilize large-scale networks of linear systems in controls \cite{gao2018graphon}; and perform graph partitioning \cite{rohe2011spectral, diao2016model}, node centrality \cite{avella2018centrality} and network game equilibria computations \cite{parise2019graphon} in very large networks.
+Graphons have two theoretical interpretations.
+They can be seen as generative models for families of graphs with weighted or stochastic edges \cite[Chapter 10]{lovasz2012large}, and as the limit objects of convergent sequences of graphs \cite[Chapter 7]{lovasz2012large},\cite{lovasz2006limits}.
+In practice, these two interpretations suggest that graphons identify families of networks that are similar in the sense that the density of certain ``motifs'' is preserved.
+This motivates the study of signal processing on graphons as a way to enable the analysis of signals supported on large and/or dynamic graphs.